Site Search

 2. INFORM YOURSELF ABOUT THE ELECTION--

-Learn about the candidates are and what their positions are on topics that are important to you.
-Here is John Kerry's website and John Kerry's page of positions on native issues.
+Learn about who the candidates are and what their positions are on topics that are important to you.
+Here is Barack Obama's website and Barack Obama's page- First Americans' Issues, one of five pages on his website concerning Native Americans.
+While Mc Cain does not have any pages about Native American issues, here is his website John Mc Cain's website .

 Another nonpartisan candidate information page is Project Vote Smart.